dwighthubbard/python_shebang/README.md

 ```#!/usr/bin/python_shebang version:3 module:paramiko```

-Running the command directory will give a python shell that meets the
+Running the command directly will give a python shell that meets the
 requirements (the asyncio module was added in python 3.4):

 ```$ /usr/bin/python_shebang module:asyncio